jamescherti/minimal-emacs.d/README.md

 (setq debug-on-error t)
 ```

-This setting ensures that Emacs enters the debugger whenever an error occurs during initialization.
-Since `pre-early-init.el` is loaded before `early-init.el`, enabling `debug-on-error` at this stage allows you to catch errors that might otherwise cause Emacs to fail silently or behave unpredictably.
+Enabling `debug-on-error` at this stage allows you to catch errors that might otherwise cause Emacs to fail silently or behave unpredictably.

 ## Customizations: UI (pre-early-init.el)